 When your goal is to improve your SEO with Google Analytics, you will have to watch the traffic closely to your website.
 Basically, this is about investigating your positioning in search engines, such as Google.
 The traffic report of Google Analytics will do the trick:

-1. How to check a specific period
+- How to check a specific period

-Select respectively ‘Acquisition’ -> ‘All Traffic’ -> ‘Channels’ and then set a date range to have an overview of a specific period.
+- Select respectively ‘Acquisition’ -> ‘All Traffic’ -> ‘Channels’ and then set a date range to have an overview of a specific period.

-2. Visualize your traffics and sources
+- Visualize your traffics and sources

-You can visualize both organic traffic and total traffic: just click ‘Plot Rows.’
+- You can visualize both organic traffic and total traffic: just click ‘Plot Rows.’
 In the left menu, you can also see the sources of your traffic by clicking ‘Source / Medium’.
 The idea is to detect who exactly is visiting your site so that you know to whom you should respond.

 Also, if you want to learn more about how to check website traffic, please visit our related article.

 In this article, we have provided some of the ‘basics’ that are likely to improve SEO with Google Analytics.
-SEO is a quite advanced methodology that requires to be assessed step by step and on a regular basis.
+SEO is quite an advanced methodology that requires to be assessed step by step and on a regular basis.
 Using Google Analytics can maximize these efforts and consequent profits.
 All you need to do is to get familiarized with it.
 Once you have done so, it is likely to become one of your most reliable partners to help you with your SEO strategy.
 Indeed, the refined metrics that it encompasses can help you to detect issues that you would maybe not notice otherwise.